Nexus0106/opensource_collect/qweb_report_element/README.rst

 Authors
 ~~~~~~~

-* Nexus
+* NexOrionis Techsphere <nexorionis.info@gmail.com>

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by the Nexus.
+This module is maintained by the NexOrionis Techsphere.